DevBeastTeam/copy_code/fcm_notification/new_push_notification.md

 - Test Notification For Coming Or Not
 Set up Firebase Messaging
-    If `firebase` is not set up with the Flutter project, then you need to set up this After this, click on the left sidebar build tab, inside this on messaging tab.
+    If `firebase` is not set up with the Flutter project, then you need to set up this After this, click on the left sidebar run tab, inside this on messaging tab.
 Click on Create your first campaign.
 If this option is not shown, then refresh this page after creating the first campaign.
 Then it will show to send notification box.
 Paste here the FCM Token that you get from the getToken function, and send it for testing